RealityBending/SussexPhysioProtocol/README.md

 *Guidelines for best practices in psychophysiological research.*

-## What do add in your Inform Consent form?
+## What to add in your Inform Consent form?

-## What do add in your Ethics Application?
+## What to add in your Ethics Application?

 ## 1. Documentation